qitab/cl-protobufs/README.md

 #### Server

-There is currently no known supported open framework for implementating the server portion of Protocol Buffer services in Lisp.
+There is currently no known supported open framework for implementing the server portion of Protocol Buffer services in Lisp.